Young Justice: All-ages series

-A second, unrelated Young Justice title was launched by DC in 2011, set within the continuity of the Young Justice animated series (placing it on Earth-16 in the DC Multiverse).
-The series was part of DC's kid-friendly all-ages line, which also included comics based on other popular cartoons such as Batman: The Brave and the Bold and Ben 10.
+A second, unrelated Young Justice title was launched by DC in 2011, set within the continuity of the Young Justice animated series.
+The series was part of DC's kid-friendly all-ages line, which also included comics based on other popular series such as Batman: The Brave and the Bold and Ben 10.
 Issue #0 was written by TV series writers Greg Weisman and Kevin Hopps.
 Issues 1–6 and the 2011 Free Comic Book Day Special were written by Art Baltazar and Franco Aureliani.
 As of issue #7 TV series writers Greg Weisman and Kevin Hopps resumed writing the series.
 Mike Norton provided the art for issues 0–4 and the 2011 Free Comic Book Day Special, while Christopher Jones became the new artist as of issue #5.
 The series concluded with issue #25, less than one month before the animated series' apparent cancellation.

 The series featured a team consisting of teen superheroes Superboy, Aqualad, Artemis, Robin, Miss Martian and Kid Flash.
 Issues #0-19 were set during the events of the first season of the animated series, with stories taking place between episodes.
 The final six-part story arc "Invasion", published over issues #20-25, was set one month before the beginning of the second season.

 Issues #5 and #6 of the title feature the kids on a camping trip in homage to issue #7 of the original series, which featured a similar storyline.

 In advance of the animated series returning for its third season after a six-year hiatus, the comic was also revived for a one-shot story titled "Torch Songs" intended to lead into the new season's first episode.
 The story was ultimately released digitally in two chapters, over the two days preceding the third-season premiere.
-Greg Weisman returned as writer and Christopher Jones as artist.
+Weisman returned as writer and Jones as artist.